saulmoralespa/holberton-system_engineering-devops/0x00-shell_basics/README.md

-16-clean_emacs Create a script that deletes all files in the current working directory that end with the character 17-tree  Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory 18-commas Write a command that lists all the files and directories of the current directory, separated by commas (,)
+16-clean_emacs Create a script that deletes all files in the current working directory that end with the character 17-tree  Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory 18-commas Write a command that lists all the files and directories of the current directory, separated by commas (,) holberton.mgc Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0